-Because most foundation funding is awarded to nonprofit organizations, the individual grantseeker should expect to encounter stiff competition for grant dollars.
-It is essential, therefore, that you research all potential funding sources within your own discipline or geographic area.
+Since most foundation grants are for nonprofits, you should expect stiff competition for grant dollars and explore all potential funding sources within your own discipline or geographic area.

 Search the Knowledge Base

 You May Also Like